-Note that in accordance with Part B, Condition B29 of Development Consent SSD 10418, the air quality criteria in Table 13 criteria do not apply if MACH Energy and the owner/s of the relevant residence or land have an agreement to exceed the air quality criteria.
+Note that in accordance with Part B, Condition B29 of Development Consent SSD 10418 (Appendix A), the air quality criteria in Table 14 do not apply if MACH Energy and the owner/s of the relevant residence or land have an agreement to exceed the air quality criteria.
 If agreed, MACH Energy must advise DPE (now DPHI) in writing of the terms of this agreement.
+MACH Energy currently does not have any existing private agreements with the owner/s of the relevant residence/land to exceed the air quality criteria listed in Table 14 (as at November 2024).

-In accordance with Part B, Condition B30 of Development Consent SSD 10418, particulate matter emissions generated by the MPO must not exceed the criteria listed in Table 13 at any occupied residence or mine-owned land, unless:
+In accordance with Part B, Condition B30 of Development Consent SSD 10418 (Appendix A), particulate matter emissions generated by the MPO must not exceed the criteria listed in Table 14 at any occupied residence or mine-owned land (including land owned by another mining company), unless:

-- the tenant and landowner have been notified of any health risks associated with such exceedances in accordance with the notification requirements; - the tenant of any land owned by the applicant can terminate their tenancy agreement without penalty at any time, subject to giving 14 days' notice; - air quality monitoring is regularly undertaken to inform the tenant and landowner of the likely particulate matter emissions at the residence; and - data from monitoring is presented to the tenant and landowner in an appropriate format for a medical practitioner to assist the tenant and landowner in making informed decisions on the health risks associated with occupying the property.
+- the tenant and landowner (if the residence is owned by another mining company) have been notified of any health risks associated with such exceedances in accordance with the notification requirements under Part C of Development Consent SSD 10418 (Section 4.3.5 and Appendix A); - the tenant of any land owned by the applicant can terminate their tenancy agreement without penalty at any time, subject to giving 14 days' notice; - air quality monitoring is regularly undertaken to inform the tenant and landowner (if the residence is owned by another mining company) of the likely particulate matter emissions at the residence (Section 4.3.5); and - data from monitoring is presented to the tenant and landowner in an appropriate format for a medical practitioner to assist the tenant and landowner in making informed decisions on the health risks associated with occupying the property.